677 - Clay Allison - live

 May 4th, 1865, Allison and his company were captured, and he was sentenced to be executed, but escaped after killing a guard.

 Sorry, those are the rules.
-You're allowed to kill them.
+You're allowed to kill the rules.

 Yeah.
 Yeah.